 Playing multimedia contents from the FRITZ!Box media server

-The following steps are only necessary if you would like to use your iOS device to play multimedia contents on USB storage device connected to the FRITZ!Box:
+The following steps are only necessary if you would like to use your iOS device to play multimedia contents such as photos, videos, or music from a USB storage device connected to the FRITZ!Box:

 Using a printer connected to the FRITZ!Box